David-Nogueira/Steam_Games_2013_to_2023-R_Project-Cesae_Digital/README.md

 </a>

 <p align="justify">
 This question is crucial for understanding the main drivers behind game sales on the Steam platform.
-By analyzing various factors such as price, user reviews, release date, game genre, among others, it is possible to identify which of these factors have the greatest impact on sales.
+By analysing various factors such as price, user reviews, release date, game genre, among others, it is possible to identify which of these factors have the greatest impact on sales.
 This can help developers, publishers, and investors make strategic decisions, such as setting appropriate prices, planning marketing campaigns, and guiding the development of new games.<br><br>
 <strong>Note</strong>: The dataset does not contain a sales column.
 To estimate sales, the maximum number of users (max_owners) was used, as these players had to acquire the games to play them.<br><br>
 For the analysis of the factors that most affect game sales, the fields with the highest correlation to the max_owners field were examined using a correlation table, and the best subsets were identified through a graphical representation.
 </p>